Last Updated on July 7, 2026 by Daniel Globe

 Borneo, the third-largest island in the world, is renowned for its rich biodiversity and lush rainforests.
-The climate of Borneo is predominantly tropical, characterized by high humidity and temperatures that typically range from 25°C to 32°C (77°F to 90°F) throughout the year.
-The island experiences two main seasons: the wet season and the dry season.
+The climate is predominantly tropical, with high humidity and temperatures that typically range from 25°C to 32°C (77°F to 90°F) throughout the year.
+The island experiences two main seasons: a wet season and a dry season, and timing your trip around them makes a real difference to what you’ll see and do.

 Key Takeaways

-- Borneo has a tropical climate with high humidity and rainfall throughout the year, making it important to pack appropriate clothing and gear for the weather.
+- Borneo has a tropical climate with high humidity and rainfall throughout the year, so pack appropriate clothing and gear regardless of season.

 Peak Tourist Seasons in Borneo